Brand Names: No Brand Name

-Generic Name: vancomycin (Pronunciation: VAN koe MYE sin)
+Generic Name: vancomycin (oral)

 Vancomycin may also be used for purposes not listed in this medication guide.

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Less serious side effects may include:
+Common side effects may include: